Bylaws of the DC Libertarian Party

 - Except for President and Vice President, candidates must be DCLP members.

-Section 9.
+Section 8.
 National Convention Delegates.
-The DCLP may nominate delegates to the Libertarian Party National Convention by majority vote of the Convention during an even-numbered year.
+The DCLP may nominate delegates and alternates to the Libertarian Party National Convention by majority vote of the Convention during an even-numbered year.

 - Should any vacancy arise prior to the start of the National Convention, the Executive Committee is empowered to select a replacement by a majority vote of the Executive Committee.